Police manhunt after another foreign prisoner mistakenly released from jail

 The Epping migrant jailed for sexually assaulting a 14-year-old girl and a woman, which sparked a wave of protests, was accidentally freed from prison instead of being sent to an immigration detention centre last month.

-But of the latest foreign prisoner released in error, Mr Lammy is facing questions about what he knew about the incident before refusing to answer questions on the issue at Prime Ministers’ Questions.
+But of the latest foreign prisoner released in error, Mr Lammy faced questions about what he knew about the incident before refusing to answer questions on the issue at Prime Ministers’ Questions.

 Shortly before the news broke, he had been asked in the House of Commons whether any more asylum seekers had been wrongly released since Kebatu.